118 publications classées par:

 Dietz J. & Mark K. (2000).
 Quixotico: The $15 Million Tease.
 Ivey Publishing 9B00C031.

 Livres Lane H. W., Maznevski M. L., DiStefano J. & Dietz J. (2009).
-International Management Behavior: Leading with a Global Mindset (6th ed.).
-Oxford, England: Wiley.
+International management behavior: Leading with a global mindset (6).
+West Sussex, UK: Wiley.

 Parties de livre

-Dietz J., Kleinlogel E. K. & Chui C. (2012).
-Research on Intergroup Conflict: Implications for Diversity Management.
-G. K. Stahl, I. Björkman, & S. Morris (Eds.), Handbook of research in international human resource management (2nd ed.).
+Dietz J., Kleinlogel E. K. & Chui C. W. S. (2012).
+Research on intergroup conflict: Implications for diversity management.
+In Stahl G. K., Björkman I. & Morris S. (Eds.), Handbook of research in international human resource management (2nd ed.) (pp. 253-270).
 Cheltenham Glos, United Kingdom: Edward Elgar Publications. [url]

-O'Brien J. & Dietz J. (2010).
+O'Brien J. & Dietz J. (2011).
 Maintaining but also changing hierarchies: What Social Dominance Theory has to say.
-J. Pearce (Ed.), Status, organizations, and management (pp. 55-83).
+In J. L. Pearce (Ed.), Status in management and organizations (pp. 55-83).
 Cambridge, United Kingdom: Cambridge University Press.

 Petersen L.-E. & Dietz J. (2008).
 Diversity management.
 In Petersen L.-E. & Six B. (Eds.), Stereotype, Vorurteile und soziale Diskriminierung: Theorien, Befunde und Interventionen - Ein Lehrbuch (Stereotypes, prejudices, and social discrimination: Theories, results, and interventions) (pp. 311-319).
 Beltz-Verlag, Weinheim, Germany.